jteng2/CSE-403-RecipeCart/README.md

 ## Building the back-end

 ## Building the front-end
-- Run `npm install` to install all the dependencies
+- Run `npm install` to install all the dependencies.
-- Run `npm run build` to build the front end
+- Run `npm run build` to build the front end.
-- Run `npm run start` to start the application
+- Run `npm run start` to start the application.

 # Testing the System

+## Testing the back-end

 ## Testing the front-end

-## Testing the back-end
+- Run `npm run test` to run tests.